mkumar73/beckernick.github.io/_posts/2016-08-31-music_recommender.markdown

 ### Scaling up to Massive Datasets

-Since we're using K-Nearest Neighbors, we have to calculate the distance of each artist vector in our `wide_artist_data_sparse` array to the query artist vector every time we make a query.
+Since we're using K-Nearest Neighbors, we're calculating the distance of each artist vector in our `wide_artist_data_sparse` array to the query artist vector every time we make a query.
 If our data is fairly small (like in this post), this isn't an issue.
 If we had the entirety of Last.fm's user data, we'd be bottlenecked like crazy at query time.

+Fortunately, we can pretty much avoid this issue.
+Since we're doing item based collaborative filtering, we're just analyzing item vectors.
+These item vectors change, of course, as users listen to more songs.
+But, in general, they are pretty static.
+If we pre-computed an item-item similarity matrix (in our case, every cell would be the similar between artist `i` and artist `j`), we could just look up the similarity values at query time.
+This is way faster, and scales extremely well to massive datasets.

+If we were doing user based collaboartive filtering, we'd probably need to do more frequent computations since user activity fluctuates so much.
+If we wanted real-time recommendations based on immediate past behavior, we'd be totally bottlenecked.

 Fortunately, there's been great work done on Approximate Nearest Neighbor Search techniques such as [locality sensitive hashing](http://www.mit.edu/~andoni/LSH/).
 These techniques sacrifice the **guarantee** of finding the nearest neighbors for  increases in computational efficiency, and work extremely well with high dimensional data.
 The [Machine Learning: Clustering & Retrieval](https://www.coursera.org/learn/ml-clustering-and-retrieval) course on Coursera has a great walk-through of LSH for those curious.

 ### Recommending less popular artists